malramsay64/phd-thesis/08_Appendix/Projects.md

 is an area containing many different software packages, [@Giorgino2019a] each having their own benefits.
 The main tools available are

-- MDTraj [@McGibbon2015]
+- MDTraj, [@McGibbon2015]
-- MDAnalysis [@Gowers2016]
+- MDAnalysis, [@Gowers2016] and
 - freud [@Harper2016]

-with each providing a python interface to a collection of common analyses.
+Each of these tools provides a python interface to a collection of common analyses.
-While these provide an excellent and simple interface for some analyses which I am conducting, they don't provide the breadth of analyses I am performing particularly in relation to the understanding of rotational motion.
+While these collectively provides tools for some analyses which I am conducting, they don't provide the breadth of analyses I required, notably lacking in understanding rotational motion.

 I needed to develop my own analyses for this project, which I have done with the sdanalysis and `traj3dy` projects.
 The sdanalysis project calculates quantities and builds upon two projects from the Glotzer group,

 - freud [@Harper2016] which provides the calculations of periodic distances, the efficient calculation of the nearest neighbours, and voronoi diagrams, and
 - Rowan [@Ramasubramani2018] which provides utilities for working with Quaternions.

 These projects were both developing throughout the course of my PhD and at various points I was implementing components of these tools, however ensuring my code was correct, fast and installable